hww/open-goal-type-system-cl/README.md

 - type-spec.lisp -- The universal type reference aka '(function (int int int))'
 - state.lisp -- The state type functions
 - type-system.lisp -- The main type system
-- builting-types.lisp -- Initializer of type system by builting types
+- builtin-types.lisp -- Initializer of type system by builting types
 - defenum.lisp -- The enum expression parser
 - deftype.lisp -- The deftype expression parser
 - rt-type.lisp -- The runtime version of basic type.
 Not used by type system above